ucscode/project-verse/README.md

 Temp::register("account", $accountpage);
 ```

-Now if your write the above code into the index file of your project, whenever www.domain.com is visited, you will see a bold text saying ***"You must contact the admin to register".***
+Now if your write the above code into the ```index.php``` file of your project directory, whenever www.domain.com/account is visited, you will see a bold text saying ***"You must contact the admin to register".***

 The navigation bar and sidebar will all be present.\